Mortgages

 Green mortgages in Italy

-As with much of the rest of Europe, green mortgages are growing in popularity in Italy.
-These mortgages are generally available to people buying or building properties with high energy efficiency ratings.
+Green mortgages are growing in popularity in Italy.
+They’re generally available to people buying or building properties with high energy efficiency ratings.

 Modern house with solar panels on the roof in Sarmede, Italy